MadanStha7/Real-Estate/README.md

 Once you have created all necessary services.
 You may want to perform some tasks on Django server like `migrations`, `collectstatic` & `createsuperuser`.
 Use these commands respectively.

-    $ docker exec -it -u 0 web bash		# Get a shell on container
+    $ docker exec -it backend-template_server_1 bash		# Get a shell on container

     # python3 manage.py collectstatic 	# Collecting static files
     # python3 manage.py migrate		# Database migrate